7wei/shareuhack/_posts/use-time-matrix-to-make-life-easier/index.md

 ---
 slug: 'use-time-matrix-to-make-life-easier'
-title: 'The Time Management Quadrant: A Must-Learn for New Managers'
+title: 'The Time Management Quadrant: Make the Most of Your Time'
 category: 'work'
 subCategory: 'managementAndLeadership'
 publishedAt: '2021-11-13'
 updatedAt: '2021-11-13'
 excerpt: 'After being promoted from a lower-level position to management, many people find themselves overwhelmed with endless tasks and the added responsibility of managing subordinates.
 Unfortunately, corporate training programs often do not teach effective time management, as it is considered a personal skill...'
-coverImage: '/assets/posts/use-time-matrix-to-make-life-easier.jpg'
+coverImage: '/assets/posts/use-time-matrix-to-make-life-easier-en.jpg'
 ogImage:
-  url: '/assets/posts/use-time-matrix-to-make-life-easier.jpg'
+  url: '/assets/posts/use-time-matrix-to-make-life-easier-en.jpg'
 keywords: 'Time matrix, Management, Productivity'
 recommendations:
   []